Bug report #1950

 This is so that (I'm guessing) cmake can make sure the exact library binary that you want, or an internal library binary, is linked and -L/-F paths don't confuse things.

-#14 Updated by vince - over 14 years ago
+#14 Updated by vince - about 15 years ago

 Replying to [comment:13 kyngchaos]: